Froebel star

 A Froebel star (Fröbelstern) is a Christmas decoration made of paper, common in Germany.
-In English it does not have a commonly recognised name; it can be referred to as Advent star, Danish star, German star, Nordic star, Pennsylvanian star, Polish star, Swedish star, Christmas star, or Froebel star.
+In English it does not have a commonly recognised name; it can be referred to as an Advent star, Danish star, German star, Nordic star, Pennsylvanian star, Polish star, Swedish star, Christmas star, or Froebel star.
 It is also sometimes called a Moravian star, though the Moravian star is a general category of geometrical shapes and the sixteen tipped piece of origami is specifically called the Froebel star.

 Description

 The three-dimensional Froebel star is assembled from four identical paper strips with a width-to-length proportion of between 1:25 and 1:30.
 The weaving and folding procedure can be accomplished in about forty steps.
 The product is a paper star with eight flat prongs and eight cone-shaped tips.
 The assembly instructions can be aborted midway, producing a two-dimensional eight–pronged star without cones.

 Crafting Froebel stars originates in German folklore.
 Traditionally the stars would be dipped into wax and sprinkled with glitter after being folded.
 The star can be considered a form of origami, because it is made of identical paper sheets and assembled without glue.
 However, as it combines folding with weaving it is more a "fringe" subject of origami.